CGA1123/slugcmplr/README.md

 This project is Codespaces compatible!
 If you want to get started quickly spin one up.

-The `scripts` directory should help you get going with building and testing.
+The `script` directory should help you get going with building and testing.

 ---